fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> How do I become a good backend developer?

 > Is the hatred of JavaScript really just jealousy of its success?

 > Since JavaScript has supersets like TypeScript and TypeScript has all the capabilities of a language like C# is it fair to say that those who hate JavaScript are just ignorant or unwilling to learn new things?